mrciolino/wiki-backup/Events/ithilid-war.md

 title: Ithilid War
 description: The final battle of the first campaign
 published: true
-date: 2025-06-20T02:51:03.662Z
+date: 2025-06-25T21:23:58.616Z
 tags:
 editor: markdown
 dateCreated: 2025-05-07T15:27:02.670Z
 ---

 # The Ithilid War
 After massive amounts or planning snd preparation, the final dawn if the final battle arrived.
-Mortis Lux and the Ithilid menace led by The Emperor clashed in glorious combat.
+[Mortis Lux](/organizations/mortis-lux) and the Ithilid menace led by The [Emperor](/characters/Emperor) clashed in glorious combat.